vasconcedu/vasconcedu/README.md

 ### _Olá,_ I’m Eduardo! 👋

 I’m a common man who’s a Catholic and a husband.
 I work for a tech company as a senior mobile security engineer.
 My job's about security engineering, coding Android and iOS application security mechanisms and reverse engineering.
 I absolutely love building stuff, especially when I can literally get my hands dirty.
-Apart from building and sometimes reversing software, I also enjoy carrying out electronics and woodworking projects, reading and camping.
+Apart from building and sometimes reversing software, I also enjoy carrying out electronics and woodworking projects, reading, exercising and camping.

 Here you'll find a small portion of the stuff I've built over the years.